flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 **Apply** is an element-wise operation and has multiple variants.

-* `fm.sapply(o, FUN, set.na)`:  an element-wise unary operation that applies a unary element operator to individual elements in an array.
+* [`fm.sapply`](FlashR-API/fm.sapply.Rd.html):  an element-wise unary operation that applies a unary element operator to individual elements in an array.
 The output array of this function has the same shape as the input array.
-* `fm.mapply2(o1, o2, FUN, set.na)`: an element-wise binary operation that applies a binary element operator to the two input arrays.
+* [`fm.mapply2`]](FlashR-API/fm.mapply2.Rd.html): an element-wise binary operation that applies a binary element operator to the two input arrays.
 The two input arrays and the output array must have the same shape.
-* `fm.mapply.row(o1, o2, FUN, set.na)` and `fm.mapply.col(o1, o2, FUN, set.na)` perform element-wise operations on every row or column of the matrix (in the first argument) with the vector (in the second argument).
+* [`fm.mapply.row`](FlashR-API/fm.mapply2.Rd.html) and [`fm.mapply.col`](FlashR-API/fm.mapply2.Rd.html) perform element-wise operations on every row or column of the matrix (in the first argument) with the vector (in the second argument).
 Currently, `fm.mapply.row` and `fm.mapply.col` only accept the cases that the vector has the same length as a row or a column of the matrix.
 The output matrix has the same shape as the input matrix.

 All of these element-wise functions have the argument `set.na`.
 When `set.na` is `TRUE`, the `NA` values will propogate in the computation.
 That is, if one of the elements in the input array is `NA`, the element in the corresponding location of the output array will be set to `NA`.
 The default value of `set.na` is `TRUE`.